 Sadly, we lack a fireplace, as well as an abundance of cold nights, and my sweetie isn’t always available when I feel like cocoa, so I have to make do.

 Me, the pooches, the cocoa, and some snacks.
 We have a Netflix and Hot Chocolate Party, and no one fights for the clicker.

-There’s nothing better to dip in hot cocoa, by the way.
+There’s nothing better to dip in any type of dairy free hot chocolate, by the way.

 Marshmallow pops : hot chocolate :: Oreos : milk.